grig23/primetime.en/help/programming/tvsdk-2.7-for-android/drm-content-security/t-psdk-android-2.7-drm-auth-before-playback.md

 ---
 description: When the DRM metadata for a video is separate from the media stream, you should authenticate before you beginning the playback.
-seo-description: When the DRM metadata for a video is separate from the media stream, you should authenticate before you beginning the playback.
-seo-title: DRM authentication before playback
 title: DRM authentication before playback
-uuid: 6b4fbcfb-95fd-4591-bbb2-a17afd783383
 ---

 # DRM authentication before playback {#drm-authentication-before-playback}